Sonicbasedrop/f1-the-memory-game/README.md

 #### Structure

-* Header will be vissible at all times, during and after game.
+* The game header will be vissible at all times, during and after game.
+The header is the name of the game (Formula 1 the Memory Game)

 * Background image will be vissable at all times, during and after game.
+The images is the Yas marina formula 1 circuit of Abu Dhabi United Arab Emirates.

 * The start page will include a pop-up with explanation on how to play the game, and three buttons to choose difficulty level of game.